adebayo10k/CoderDojo_Projects/README.md

 ![CoderDojo Sort Planets makecode function](sort_planets/makecode_images/on_start_challenge_80.jpg)

 This project took a space theme, in line with other local celebrations of the Moon Landing 50th Anniversary.
 Young coders were challenged to arrange solar system planets into an array data structure.
-From that point, many ideas for quizzes and games could be coded.
+From that point, many ideas for quizzes and games could be imagined and coded.

 Lightning Bug